 - Electives, 11:00 a.m. — Learn More about Electives

 - Evening Prayer, 4:30 p.m., 2nd Sunday of the month — Learn about Prayer

 - Shepherding Groups meet in homes in the afternoon or evening, 1st & 3rd Sundays — Learn more about Shepherding Groups

 Childcare provided for children ages five and under during all services.
 Children's Church offered for 1st – 3rd graders during the morning worship service during the school year.
 Learn more about our Children's Ministry.

 Whether you’re new to church, or visiting from out of town, we want you to feel welcome at Heritage.
 Here’s what to expect on a Sunday morning.

-- Questions: Welcome Centers are near each entrance where you can ask any questions when you arrive.
+- Questions: Connection Centers are near each entrance where you can ask any questions when you arrive.